concurdev/cobra/README.md

 # Real-time Order Book and Trade Updates

+**IMPORTANT**: While using the frontend, wait at the browser screen or leave it for a while to see the Trade happening and growing.

 ## Overview

 This project implements a real-time order book and trade update system for a crypto exchange platform.
 The system enables users to subscribe to specific crypto pairs and receive updates on order book changes and trade executions in real-time.